jaredly/j3/web/ide/ground-up/Readme.md

 but we're not doing this to punish ourselves.

 Do we need generic type constructors?
-Yes, in order to have tuples and arrays.
+Yes, in order to have tuples and lists.
-You could concievably do without arrays, but skipping tuples would be maybe impossible?
+You could mayybe do without lists, but skipping tuples would be maybe impossible?
 Or at least really hacky.

-##

-multiple syntaxes??
-but then: lambda-calcuilus wasm
-"getting started guide is write your own interpreter"

-but then effect types!

-.one .two

-> Effect types!
-Color lines based on what effects they do